Safe (1995 film): Critical response

 Safe received positive reviews from critics.
-Rotten Tomatoes reports 88% approval based on 64 reviews, with an average rating of 7.5/10.
+Rotten Tomatoes reports 88% approval based on 67 reviews.
 The website's critics consensus reads, "Safes eerie social satire and somewhat sterile stylization is balanced by comedic undertones and an impressive, understated performance from Julianne Moore."
 The film also holds a score of 76/100 on Metacritic.
 Janet Maslin, writing in The New York Times, lauds the first half of the film, but concludes that, as "brilliantly as it begins, Safe eventually succumbs to its own modern malady, as the film maker insists on a chilly ambiguity that breeds more detachment than interest ...
 Mr. Haynes makes fools of ... [the film's] New Agers while possibly embracing some of their views."
 Another problem, according to Maslin, is that "the shadow of AIDS implicitly hangs over …[Carol's] decline, but it doesn't help bring Safe to a conclusion worthy of its inspired beginning."

 The ending of the film is highly ambiguous, and has created considerable debate among critics and audiences as to whether Carol has emancipated herself, or simply traded one form of suffocation for an equally constricting identity as a reclusive invalid.
 Julie Grossman argues in her article "The Trouble with Carol" that Haynes concludes the film as a challenge to traditional Hollywood film narratives of the heroine taking charge of her life, and that Haynes sets Carol up as the victim both of a male-dominated society, and also of an equally debilitating self-help culture that encourages patients to take sole responsibility for their illness and recovery.

 Carol's illness, although unidentified, has been seen as an analogy for the 1980s AIDS crisis, a similarly uncomfortable and largely unspoken "threat" during the Reagan presidency.